 POS alias Point of Sale is a place where transactions take place.
-You can see POS systems in Retail Stores, Restaurants, Hospitals and almost everywhere these days where payments are involved.
+You can see POS systems in Retail Stores, Restaurants, Hospitals, and almost everywhere these days where payments are involved.

-Most of you may very well understand what a barcode reader is or a wireless payment device is (the most used devices for payment transactions) but POS, in reality, involves a lot of components and each of the components needs to be integrated well for it to run successfully.
+Most of you may very well understand what a barcode reader is or a wireless payment device is (the most used device for payment transactions) but POS, in reality, involves a lot of components and each of the components needs to be integrated well for it to run successfully.

 In today’s article, I am going to write about what makes POS testing different from others.
 I have also incorporated testing tips throughout the article to make this helpful for our testing community.